 Other Design Features

 Like all Dyson uprights, the Small Ball Allergy is built with Radial Root Cyclone technology.
 This is a technology that captures dust in a way that doesn’t decrease in efficiency as the canister fills up.
-While this might not seem like the most exciting feature, it makes a noticeable difference when the dust container is close to full.
+While this might not seem like the most exciting feature, it’s great that there’s no loss of suction when the dust container is close to full.

-The Dyson has a 9.4 metre cord and 13.8 metre maximum cleaning radius.
-This is a bigger range than most uprights and provides plenty of freedom to vacuum multiple rooms.
+The Dyson has a 9.4-metre cord and a 13.8-metre maximum cleaning radius.
+This is a bigger range than most uprights we’ve reviewed and provides plenty of freedom to vacuum multiple rooms.
 In fact, there aren’t many vacuums with longer power cords, aside from the Vax Air Stretch series which is specifically designed to have a wide cleaning radius.

 As you would expect from a vacuum cleaner called “Allergy,” the Dyson has excellent filtration for a bagless vacuum.
-It comes with a washable lifetime HEPA filter that captures the vast majority of allergens, and has been certified by Allergy Standards Ltd.
+It comes with Dyson’s efficient whole-machine filtration system and washable lifetime HEPA filter to capture the vast majority of allergens.
+It’s also been certified asthma and allergy friendly by Allergy Standards Limited.

 We still think bagged vacs are a better choice for allergy sufferers, however, as they are much easier to empty without releasing allergens into the air.
 If you have allergies, make sure you ask someone else to empty the Dyson into an outdoor bin.

 The Dyson has a simple hygienic bin emptying system.
 You just detach the dirt canister, hold it over a bin, and press a button to release the dirt.

 There’s no internal collar, however, which means that hair and other debris can sometimes need to be pulled out by hand.
 We also think that the buttons for removing and emptying the bin are surprisingly stiff, which is a strange oversight from Dyson.